mapzen/presentations/08-2015-JSGEO/README.md

 -  [From tron](http://tangrams.github.io/tangram-sandbox/tangram.html?styles/tron#16.975/40.70411/-74.00930) [to the matrix](http://tangrams.github.io/tangram-sandbox/tangram.html?styles/matrix#18.4/40.71310/-74.00599)

-You can really see the plasticity and flexibility of our engine.
+You can really see the **plasticity** and **flexibility** of our engine.

-How this technology works?
+**How this technology works**?
 Let me show you [one of the tools I’m working together with Lou](http://tangrams.github.io/tangram-play/).
 Hopefully this will show some of the behind the scenes of this Tangram Maps.

-This is TangramPlay, our online editing tool for tangram.
+This is **TangramPlay, our online editing tool for tangram**.
 Here on the right you can see the ```.yaml``` file Tangram use to construct the map.

 ```yaml
 sources: